-In Baby Step 2 (a.k.a. our debt snowball, or, all debt but the house), we paid off $25,000 in less than 2 years.
+In Baby Step 2 (the debt snowball, or, all debt but the house), we paid off $25,000 in less than 2 years.
 This was the most intense part of the journey.
 Not only was our income tight, I was going through a very difficult time personally.

-The first $15,000 was paid off a penny at a time.
+The first $15,000 was paid off a penny at a time on one modest income.
 It meant a lot of sacrifice and intentionality.
-My personal struggle eventually led us to sell our previous home and the amount we made on the sale of that house (about $10,000) got us over the last hump.
+My personal struggle eventually led us to sell our home.
+The amount we made on the sale of that house (about $10,000) got us over the last hump.
 Baby Step 2 was done.

-After selling our home, moving across the country and deciding to settle in Texas, we bought a modest home.
-It’s smaller than we’d like, but we didn’t want to get in over our heads again.
+After selling our home, moving across the country and settling in Texas, we bought a modest home.
+We didn’t want to get in over our heads again.

 Where we are today

 We are 100% debt free.
 We paid off our house on June 16, 2016.
 Dave Ramsey’s Baby Steps work.